Miljunak/RepositoryLister/README.md

 This project showcases usage of GitHub API to list all user's non-forked repositories and every branch inside them along with most recent commit sha.

 To easily present how the Spring Application replies there is example.html file which presents itself as follows.
+Alternatively tools such as Postman can also be used.

 ![](doc/example.png)